Cellular-Imaging-Amsterdam-UMC/qp-lessons/Day3/3) cellpose_training/LESSON.md

-# Lesson Plan: Training a Custom Cellpose Model on Phase Contrast Images Objects
+# Lesson: Training a Custom Cellpose Model on Phase Contrast Images Objects

 **Before running this lesson, read `README.md` in this folder for the setup instructions.**